Graph Neural Networks with convolutional ARMA filters: Abstract

 \section{Abstract}

-Popular graph neural networks implement convolution operations on graphs based on polynomial filters defined in the spectral domain.
-In this paper, we propose a novel graph convolutional layer inspired by the auto-regressive moving average (ARMA) filters that, compared to the polynomial ones, are more robust and provide a more flexible graph frequency response.
-We propose a neural network implementation of the ARMA filter with a recursive and distributed formulation, obtaining a convolutional layer that is efficient to train, localized in the node space, and can be transferred to new graphs unseen during training.
-We report a spectral analysis of the proposed trainable filter, as well as experiments on four major downstream tasks: semi-supervised node classification, graph signal classification, graph classification, and graph regression.
-The results show that ARMA filters bring significant improvements over graph neural networks based on polynomial filters.
+Popular graph neural networks implement convolution operations on graphs based on polynomial spectral filters.
+In this paper, we propose a novel graph convolutional layer inspired by the auto-regressive moving average (ARMA) filter that, compared to polynomial ones, provides a more flexible frequency response, is more robust to noise, and better captures the global graph structure.
+We propose a graph neural network implementation of the ARMA filter with a recursive and distributed formulation, obtaining a convolutional layer that is efficient to train, localized in the node space, and can be transferred to new graphs at test time.
+We perform a spectral analysis to study the filtering effect of the proposed ARMA layer and report experiments on four downstream tasks: semi-supervised node classification, graph signal classification, graph classification, and graph regression.
+Results show that the proposed ARMA layer brings significant improvements over graph neural networks based on polynomial filters.